“Weightlifting belts are for the weak!” That’s the purist and opinionated view I had developed over my four-year powerlifting journey.…

 No matter what your training goals are, whether you’re interested in losing body fat, gaining muscle, getting stronger, or being more athletic, deadlifts in some form should absolutely be a part of your regimen.

-Get maximum results with our complete training program!
 Keep in mind that there are dozens of variations of deadlifts, and it’s important to master the basics of the movement before you try a more advanced variation.

 The most important thing to remember when performing a deadlift (DL), which is a “hip hinge” movement, is that form is king.
 That said, your form might not look exactly like someone else’s and that’s OK.
 As long as you follow a few basic basic principles, your deadlifting should be good to go.